sammyhenningsson/hal_presenter/README.md

 - `attribute(*names, &block)`
 - `link(*rels, &block)`
 - `embed(*names, &block)`
 These methods all work the same way and creates one or more rules for each `name` argument (`rel` for links).
-If no block is given then the corresponding attribute/link/embed will always be serialized.
-If the block evaluates to `true` then the corresponding attribute, link, embedded resource will be serialized.
+If no block is given then the corresponding attribute/link/embedded resource will always be serialized.
+If the block evaluates to `true` then the attribute/link/embedded resource will be serialized.
 Otherwise it will not be serialized.
-The block has access to the current user and the resource that should be serialized from the methods `current_user` resp. `resource`.
+The block has access to the current user, the resource that is being serialized, as well as any options passed to `to_hal` from the methods `current_user`, `resource` resp. `options`.
 ```ruby
 class UserPolicy
   include HALPresenter::Policy::DSL